 Pambula Beach is famous for its resident kangaroos, they are often seen on the beach and in the surrounding streets.

 For off-leash, dog-friendly beach head to nearby Lions Park and beach.

-Pambula Beach is an Urban Location area within the local government area of Bega Valley in New South Wales, it is located approximately 361kms from the capital Sydney and extends over an area of 6.325 square kilometers.
+Pambula Beach is an Urban Location area within the local government area of Bega Valley in New South Wales, it is located approximately 361kms from the capital Sydney and extends over an area of 6.325 square kilometres.
 Pambula Beach has a recorded population of 654 residents and is within the Australian Eastern Daylight Time zone Australia/Sydney.